OldLiu001/Brackets.vbs/Readme.md

     \_______\/ \_\/ \_\/ \__\/\__\/ \_____\/ \__\/\__\/  \_____\/   \__\/    \_____\/
 ```

-A powerful, elegent & lightweight Functional Programming library for *VBScript*, overturn your understanding of programming in *VBScript*.
+A powerful, elegent & lightweight Functional Programming library for *VBScript*, overturn your understanding of* VBScript* programming.

 The first anonymous function support for *VBScript*, add your environment on demand.